 Review academic department websites and its list of current faculty and their areas of research.
 Try exploring areas outside of your major where faculty may be doing interdisciplinary research in your areas of interest.
 Attend talks on and off campus, visit office hours, and ask questions.

 Contact professors through e-mail to discuss your research interests and potential research projects.
 Explain your interest in the faculty member's research area and what you would like to achieve.
+This is a great primer for how to write an introductory research letter (from the University of Santa Cruz).
+If you are interested in research in the biology department, enroll in the Biology Research Portal.

 Develop an ongoing relationship with your research mentor by scheduling regular meetings, discussing your ideas, and asking for feedback on your findings.
 Take your mentor’s suggestions and keep exploring.
 Continue to read journals and scholarly articles, enroll in applicable courses, analyze your findings, and collaborate with your mentor.